 The Studio Art concentration in Ceramics allows for a wide range of mediums including: stoneware, raku, porcelain and earthenware.
-Construction methods include hand building, mold making and wheel-throwing, designed to provide opportunities for in class projects as well as individual explorations.
+Construction methods include hand building, mold making and wheel-throwing, designed to provide opportunities for in-class projects as well as individual explorations.

-The large ceramic studio is equipped with fifteen electric wheels, wedging tables, slab rollers, and extruders for all stages of ceramic production from mixing clay to formulating glazes
+- Fifteen electric wheels, wedging tables, slab rollers, and extruders for all stages of ceramic production from mixing clay to formulating glazes

 - Exhaust hoods and proper ventilation make this studio ideal for all kinds of clay production and experimentation.